See What HNR Is About!

 How and when may parents apply?

-The open enrollment application period is a three-month time frame that beings in February and ends the last weekday of April.
-For parents who have missed the regular application deadline for the 2017-18 school year you may submit alternative applications on or after July 1.
+The open enrollment application period is a three-month time frame that begins in February and ends the last weekday of April.
+To read more information check out the brochure below.
+For parents who have missed the regular application deadline for the 2019-20 school year you may submit alternative applications on or after July 1.

 Parents may apply in one of two ways:

-- On-line (recommended) after July 1st: Click here for open alternative enrollment application.
+- 2018-19 - Click here for open alternative enrollment application.

 - Although the online application is recommended, paper applications may be obtained from the Department of Public Instruction and must be delivered (hand-delivery is recommended) to the nonresident school district.